- What is the Federal Skilled Trades Program (FSTP)?

 - Proof of sufficient funds for travel and resettlement

-Normally, the IRCC processes permanent residence applications within six months.
-Those who are approved will be sent a Confirmation of Permanent Residence (COPR) along with instructions on how to apply for a permanent residence card.
+- If approved, the applicant will be sent a Confirmation of Permanent Residence (COPR) along with instructions on how to apply for a permanent residence card

-Applicants who unfortunately did not receive an ITA or were denied permanent residence after one year of submitting their online profile may need to create a new IRCC profile to re-apply provided that they are still eligible.
+Those who were unfortunate to either not receive an ITA a year after submitting their FSTP application through their EE profile or were denied permanent residence may need to create a new IRCC profile in order to re-apply (if they are still able to meet the eligibility criteria).

-FSTP candidates who received an invitation to apply for permanent residence will need to upload all of the supporting documents to their online profile.
-In addition, they will also need to upload the following supporting documents:
+To apply for permanent residency through the Express Entry process, all FSTP candidates who received an ITA will need to upload all of the supporting documents to their online profile along with the following supporting documents:

 - Police certificates (or proof of police background check)